Register

 Unlike Chromebooks, traditional laptops are more susceptible to malware and viruses and are attractive targets for hackers, especially Windows laptops.
 So, to keep a Windows laptop safe from malware and viruses, it’s necessary to install the latest antivirus software regularly.
 MacBooks are considered a little bit safer but still more vulnerable to viruses and malware than Chromebooks.

-Laptops: Depends on the model and how the laptops is used, typically 2-6 hours
+Laptops: Depends on the model and how the laptop is used, typically 4-8 hours.

 Chromebooks are known for having impressive battery life.
 In fact, they typically have much longer battery life than most Windows laptops, thanks to the fact that ChromeOS is a less demanding operating system than Windows.
 This means you can use a Chromebook for hours and hours without worrying that the battery will drain before finishing your work.
 Chromebooks usually last 8 to 12 hours on a single charge, which is rare for most Windows laptops unless you opt for a costly model.
 MacBooks tend to have a better battery life than typical Windows laptops, but they are a much more expensive option than Chromebooks.